What to watch for as the big Chinese political event of the year approaches - ExBulletin

 What to watch for as the big Chinese political event of the year approaches

-BEIJING One burning question dominates as the 2024 session of China's legislature begins this week: the economy.
+BEIJING BEIJING (AP) One burning issue dominates as the 2024 session of China's legislature begins this week: the economy.

-The annual meeting of the National People's Congress, which opens Tuesday, is being closely watched for any signals about what the ruling Communist Party might do to revitalize the economy which is sagging under the weight of expanded government controls and the bursting of a housing bubble.

 This is not to say that other problems will not arise.
 Proposals to raise the retirement age are expected to be a hot topic, state-run Global Times said last week.
 And Chinese observers will analyze the annual defense budget and the possible appointment of a new foreign minister.